taprobane99/Lenovo-Yoga-Slim-7x-Dolby-Linux-Audio/README.md

 The alternative preset uses a different approach to speaker tuning - replacing the multiband compressor with an Exciter and Autogain.
 You need to manually install it, replacing the normal preset.

-The master volume is the Built in Speaker input.
+The master volume is the Built in Speaker output.
 This is set to 7% with `slim7x-audio-patch.sh`.

 Let me know if you find any bugs.